 In 1986 a soldier who was injured jumping out of a parachute created an exoskeleton.
 This Life Suit was developed with the goal in mind to allow him to walk again.19 years later, he wore the 12th prototype of the machine in a Seattle race in.
 His name was Monty Reed.

 Reed created the non-profit They Shall Walk to specifically support the creation of his Life Suit.
-The non-profit is a medical research corporation in the state of Washington that wants to give the gift of walking and to help raise awareness of paralyzed and other disAbled persons.
+The non-profit is a medical research corporation in the state of Washington that wants to give the gift of walking and to help raise awareness of paralyzed and other persons with disabilities.
 He wanted to improve their quality of life through technology, much like how his life suit gave him back a piece of himself.

 Today there are specific companies that lean on exoskeletons for rehabilitation and other medical uses.
 Lokon is one company that uses the power of these machines to help patients with neurological damage learn how to move and walk again.